Information geometry of excess and housekeeping entropy production: Comparisons with other decompositions

 which leads to

-Note that in general, these Bregman divergences cannot be expressed as KL divergence because the net fluxes $J_{r}$ can be negative.
-Therefore, they cannot be related to the EPR, unlike the way we relate one-way fluxes to EPR via the divergence $\mathcal{D}$ in \ref{eq:eprdist}.
+Note that in general, these Bregman divergences cannot be expressed as KL divergence because the current $\netjR$ can be negative.
+Therefore, they cannot be related to the EPR, in the same way that we relate nonnegative one-way fluxes to EPR via the divergence $\mathcal{D}$ in \mainref{eq:eprdist}.